|

 to recreate.
 Fully ventilated, professionally made wigs can easily go for

-upwards of $3,000 depending on style, types of hair, etc. In the spring of
+upwards of $3,000 depending on style, types of hair, etc. I decided in the spring of

-2007 I decided that I would take this project on in time for the Halloween
+2007 that I would take this project on in time for the Halloween

 season, at the time knowing nothing about wig making.
 I educated myself to